10 Questions with Brad Geddes on Google PPC Campaigns

 We took a look at the market and said, what’s the biggest problem?
 And it was Google Adwords managers spending all day in Excel and not getting anything done.
 They were analyzing too much data.

-So we automated all the data analysis and then presented it to users to easily manage workflows.
+So we automated all the data analysis and then presented it to users to easily manage the marketing workflows.
 You have automated recommendations where you can take a single click and either apply it or unique data views.
 So you can really dig into some pretty advanced data.

 If you’re running ad tests, we automatically create all the ad tests for you and just say, hey, here’s where we have winners and losers.
 If you’re managing big accounts, you need scale tools.
 We have an advertiser who does a million ads, versus a million ads per week, and it takes them less than 15 minutes to look at the results, pause a million ads and create a million more.
 So it’s in scale.